Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Problem setup

-In Figure \ref{fig:LorenzTrajectories} an example trajectory of the stochastic Lorenz system is illustrated.
-The trajectory was generated by subsampling from an EM simulation such that $N = 5000$ and $h = 0.01$, with parameter values $p = 10$, $r = 28$, $c = 8/3$, $\sigma_1^2 = 1$, $\sigma_2^2 = 2$ and $\sigma_3^2 = 1.5$.
-Even if the trajectory had not been stochastic, the unpredictable jumps in the first row of Figure \ref{fig:LorenzTrajectories} would still have been there due to chaotic properties.
+Figure \ref{fig:LorenzTrajectories} {shows} an example trajectory of the stochastic Lorenz system.
+The trajectory was generated by subsampling from an EM simulation, such that {$N = 10000$ and $h = 0.05$}, with parameter values $p = 10$, $r = 28$, $c = 8/3$, $\sigma_1^2 = 1$, $\sigma_2^2 = 2$ and $\sigma_3^2 = 1.5$.
+Even if the trajectory had not been stochastic, the unpredictable jumps in the first row of Figure \ref{fig:LorenzTrajectories} would still have been there due to {the} chaotic {behavior} .

-In Section \ref{sec:EstimatiorProperties} we prove that the asymptotic properties do not depend on the splitting choice of the matrix $\mathbf{A}$ (and thus the function $\mathbf{N}$).
-However, before the asymptotics is reached the performance is influenced by the choice of splitting.
-Nonetheless, the choice of the optimal splitting strategy is beyond the scope of this paper and will be treated in a separate paper.